How Do I Get Started?

 - Get the best of both worlds – by taking dual credit courses you earn college credit AND high school credit at the same time.

-- Save money – dual credit courses cost significantly less than those offered at many other local college and universities.
+- Save money – dual credit courses cost significantly less than those offered at many other local colleges and universities.

 - Save time – you will have less courses remaining to complete a certificate or degree.